ianleeder/nerdweekend/index.md

 title: "Nerd Weekend!"
 ---

+# Acknowledgment of Nerd Country

+> I acknowledge the traditional owners (Google) of the personal location data I generate today, and to all drunken computer nerds past, present, and emerging rapidly tonight.

 # About

 We've done so many of these now, the memories are fading.
 This is a place to accumulate them.
 If you remember anything I've missed, or have a photo to add, there is a link at the bottom of each page to email me (it will reference the current page) and I'll update it.